ravikishandaiya/TYPEFACE_ASSIGNMENT/readme.md

 - **Endpoint**: `GET /files`
 - **Description**: List all files and their metadata.
+- **Request Params**:
+  - directory (optionla), by default '/' is the parent directory, we can request files and sub-directory in a specific directory.
 - **Response**:
-  - `200 OK` with a JSON list of file metadata objects.
+  - `200 OK` with a JSON list of sub-directories and files metadata objects.

 ## Error Handling